 The face in the HUD also keeps getting bloodier as you take more damage.
 In some versions, a big hit when low on health makes the head explode.

 Daisy!
 The Doomguy's pet rabbit, with its head severed and impaled bloodily on a stake, as shown at the end of Episode 3 — and for those who played the original or pre-v1.9 versions of Doom, this was the end of the game!

 The Spider Mastermind.
 A creepy-ass demon with a brain that's far too big, on a mecha platform with four spider-like legs and a powerful chaingun that will tear you apart if you're too close.

 And in Doom II, you find out that Spidey is a mommy — and her little Arachnotron babies are every bit as bad as her with their plasma guns.

 In Doom II's map "Dead Simple", once you killed all the Mancubi, the walls would come down, surrounding you with hordes of Arachnotrons.

 At the end of the first major episode (MAP11) of Doom II, the room containing the master control switch has walls entirely comprised of stitched together corpses.

 The "pantry" you encounter near the end of Doom II's MAP27 (Monster Condo), which is filled wall to wall with hanging and skewered corpses.
 The level's eerily somber music makes it that much worse.

 Despite their relative weakness compared to other monsters, the noise made by former humans as they wander around is quite disconcerting.

-The scream the Big Bad of Doom 2 makes when you fire a rocket into the hole in his head that the monsters come from.
+The scream the Big Bad of Doom II makes when you fire a rocket into the hole in his head that the monsters come from.

 And that's only the half of it: as soon as the noclip cheat reveals the TrueBig Bad, whose head is actually residing in a small room, while its' hanging on a stick...
 Hey, the hint to the beast's real identity is even here, in his only spoken quote (consider reversing that):